 Men have generally always had easier-to-manage hair.
 That is, unless you’re a Jared Leto-type with luscious locks that women are envious of.
 Many men do away with the barber or hairdresser entirely and instead invest in a pair of hair clippers for their grooming duties.
 And for good reason – hair clippers have come a long way since your mother stuck a bowl on your head and clipped around it.
 Many hair clippers are now great-quality and you can get satisfactory results with them.
-In this review, we’ll explain what exactly you should look out for when buying hair clippers.
-But first, which brand is rated highest for those quick and easy haircuts?

 There are three main features you should look out for when buying a new set of hair clippers.
 They are:

 These features vary from brand to brand, and obviously from price range to price range.
 Let’s dive in, in more detail.

 From a comfort perspective, the quality of the clippers’ blades should be the first thing to look at.
 Carbon steel and chrome-plated blades are commonly found on more expensive models, and really it’s a no brainer to choose something with quality blades.
 Nothing feels worse than a dull blade hacking at your hair – it’s like using a kitchen knife to cut down bamboo.
 Many quality blades also self-sharpen, but keep an eye out for rusty blades on budget-oriented models – no one wants that running through their hair!